h2oai/h2o-3/README.md

 <a name="Launching"></a>
+### 4.8.
+Setting up your preferred IDE environment

+For users of Intellij's IDEA, generate project files with:

+    ./gradlew idea

+For users of Eclipse, generate project files with:

+    ./gradlew eclipse

 ## 5. Launching H2O after Building

 To start the H2O cluster locally, execute the following on the command line: